slacka/WoeUSB/.github/issue_template.md

 ## Good Habit Checklist for Issue Reporting
+Checkout [Mastering Markdown · GitHub Guides](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) if you needs help on the Markdown syntax.

 * [ ] I've searched the issue tracker and is pretty sure that there's no duplicate issue already filed.
 * [ ] I've built the latest development snapshot using the instructions in README and verified that the issue can still be reproduced (for bug reports)